lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 Rubin Science Platform (RSP)
 ============================

-During DP0, the Rubin Science Platform (RSP) provides access to Rubin Observatory data products via two services: a Notebook Aspect and a Portal Aspect.
+The Rubin Science Platform (RSP) provides access to Rubin Observatory data products.
 The :ref:`Tools-RSP-Notebook` enables programmatic interaction with, and analysis of, data products in a python environment.
 The :ref:`Tools-RSP-Portal` provides interactive query, data discovery, and visualization tools.